samuel-appau/alx-loe_level_programming/0x09-static_libraries/README.md

-# Introduction to StaticLibraries in C
+Introduction to C - Static libraries